-The NTU HCI Lab, directed by Prof. Mike Y. Chen, explores future user interfaces at the intersection of human-computer interaction, psychology, and mobile/wearable systems.
+The NTU HCI Lab explores future user interfaces at the intersection of human-computer interaction (HCI), artificial intelligence (AI), design, psychology, and mobile/wearable/VR/AR systems.
 Our work has been featured by Discovery Channel, Engadget, EE Times, New Scientist, and more.
+It is directed by Prof. Mike Y. Chen and our new faculty member Prof. Lung-Pan Cheng.

 Expanding Hands-freeInput Vocabulary using Eye Expressions